Scam call centers in Ukraine: Structure

-The ffunds from income are used to cover current expenses, including rent, salaries, cash withdrawals, currency purchases, and bribes to law enforcement officials.
+The funds from income are used to cover current expenses, including rent, salaries, cash withdrawals, currency purchases, and bribes to law enforcement officials.
 Cash withdrawals are carried out through crypto wallets and crypto exchanges.
 Profits are distributed among “shareholders", individuals who receive a portion of the profits for financing the organization.

 In September 2021, during an investigation, Vlad Bovtruk from Strana.ua, got a job at an underground call center operating in central Kyiv.
 The main requirements were fluent speech, fluency in Russian, basic computer skills, perseverance, attentiveness, and accuracy; no work experience was required.
 Bovtruk was told that he had to call residents of Russia, introduce himself as an employee of Sberbank, and extort money from them in various ways.
 Upon being hired, the journalist received a manual consisting of a set of phrases in a specific order to be used when communicating with potential victims.
 The scammers themselves referred to their victims as “losers” or “mammoths.”
 As noted, the employees were fully aware that they were involved in fraud.
 They introduced themselves to the victims using fictitious names and called them using number spoofing programs that copied the numbers of real employees of Russia's Sberbank or the Russian Ministry of Internal Affairs.
 It was reported that during the day, an operator at such a call center made about 300 calls and managed to deceive up to five people per working day.
+In year 2024, one of the largest scam call centers in Ukraine was operated in the SoftServe company's building on Horodotska Street in Lviv.